 This is probably the watch you should buy as a souvenir on your next trip to Paris.
 The brand makes clothing, accessories, and home goods, but also simple, attractive watches with a field/military look and a few minor stylistic variations for choice.
 The Merci watches are available with quartz or manually-wound Swiss mechanical movements and are made with high-quality materials.
 Best of all, they’re quite reasonably priced and have that certain design elegance that the French tend to do so well.

 A Paris-based microbrand focusing on tool watches but with a keen sense of design, Serica offers fresh interpretations of classic sport watch styles.
-Specifically, the brand started with a field watch and its second collection, released in 2021, was a dive watch.
+Specifically, the brand started with a field watch and followed it up with a dive watch and GMT.
 They share retro vibes and moderate case diameters under 40mm but with fresh designs that keep them interesting, unique and well worth a look.